HomeDog TrainingPhoto TourAbout UsDoggy Pics

 Aversion training: We start the aversion training by introducing your dog to a muzzled rattlesnake in one of my training fields with no other distractions around.
 As we get closer to the snake we allow your dog to find the snake on their own.
 When your dog is fully engaged on the snake, stimulation will be given to represent a bite from the snake.
 When this artificial bite is given, your dog will be guided away from the threat.
 Next we test your dog with different approaches depending on the type of dog you have.
 At this point stimulation will only be used if necessary.
 Once your dog is avoiding the snake, then we take a break to relax and reset your dog’s mind.

-Next we work on scent detection.
-I place rattlesnake skin shed at strategic locations along the trail such that the scent funnels downwind.
-Then we take a hike up the trail.
-Usually at this point in training dogs will detect and avoid the skin scent from a safe distance; and so simulation is rarely necessary.
-We do this several times along different trails until you and your dog are working as a team to detect and avoid the scent of rattlesnakes.
-Then we take another break.
+Next, we work on scent detection and sound recognition: I combine the scent and sound using rattlesnake skin shed and my invention a robotic rattlesnake tail.
+The skin and robotic tail are placed at strategic locations along the many trails in the training area, such that the scent funnels downwind.
+Usually at this point in the training the dog is familiar with the scent and will detect and stop at a safe distance.
+At this point I will activate the robotic tail and guide the dog to a safer distance. stimulation is rarely necessary.
+We do this several times along different trails until you and your dog are working as a team to detect the scent and recognize the sound of rattlesnakes.
+Then we will take another break.